revforyou/Content_Moderation_System/README.md

 2. Scalability issues – As content volume grows, human moderation cannot keep up in real time.

-3. Inconsistency in decision-making: Different moderators may interpret rules differently, leading to inconsistencies.
+3. Inconsistency in decision-making: Different moderators may interpret rules differently, leading to inconsistencies and bias.

 4. Limited adaptability – Rule-based systems struggle with new types of harmful content, requiring constant manual updates.

 #### Business Metrics
 We will be judged on:

-Precision/Recall/F1 for flagging harmful content

-Moderation latency (response time < 2s)

-System uptime, model retrainability, and resource usage
+Hiring budget required for content moderation will go down.

+Latency will be less, so customer satisfaction will increase.

 ### Contributors